Dodge v. Ford Motor Co.: Significance

 As a direct result of this decision, Henry Ford threatened to set up a competing manufacturer as a way to finally compel his adversaries to sell back their shares to him.
 Subsequently, the money that the Dodge brothers received from the case would be used to expand the Dodge Brothers Company.

 Ford was also motivated by a desire to squeeze out his minority shareholders, especially the Dodge brothers, whom he suspected (correctly) of using their Ford dividends to build a rival car company.
 By cutting off their dividends, Ford hoped to starve the Dodges of capital to fuel their growth.
 In that context, the Dodge decision is viewed as a mixed result for both sides of the dispute.
 Ford was denied the ability to arbitrarily undermine the profitability of the firm, and thereby eliminate future dividends.
 Under the upheld business judgment rule, however, Ford was given considerable leeway via control of his board about what investments he could make.
 That left him with considerable influence over dividends, but not complete control as he wished.

-This case is frequently cited as support for the idea that corporate law requires boards of directors to maximize shareholder wealth.
+This case is frequently cited as support for the idea that US corporate law requires boards of directors to maximize shareholder wealth.
 However, one view is that this interpretation has not represented the law in most states for some time:

 Among non-experts, conventional wisdom holds that corporate law requires boards of directors to maximize shareholder wealth.
 This common but mistaken belief is almost invariably supported by reference to the Michigan Supreme Court's 1919 opinion in Dodge v.
 Ford Motor Co.